-THESSALONIKI, Greece, Authorities in the northern Greek city of Thessaloniki say an unexploded World War II bomb found under a gas station was defused Sunday and safely taken to an army firing range outside the city, paving the way for over 70,000 people to return home.
+An unexploded WWII bomb found under a gas station in the northern Greek city of Thessaloniki was defused on Sunday, authorities have said.
+The item was safely taken to an army firing range outside the city, paving the way for over 70,000 people to return to their homes.

-The roads in western Thessaloniki and the suburb of Kordelio, where most of those forced to evacuate earlier Sunday came from, have reopened.
+The roads in western Thessaloniki and the suburb of Kordelio, where most of those forced to evacuate came from, have now reopened.
 Authorities had shut down a 1.9 kilometre (1.2-mile) radius for experts to safely work on the bomb.

 Among the evacuees were 450 refugees staying at a former factory who were bused to visit the city’s archaeological museum.